NuPlay/RichText/Tests/RichTextTests/README.md

 ## Best Practices

-1. **Run Both Test Suites**: During development, run both XCTest and Swift Testing to ensure comprehensive coverage
+1. **Swift 6.0+ Required**: Ensure you have Swift 6.0+ and Xcode 16+ to run tests
-2. **Platform Targeting**: Use XCTest for broader compatibility, Swift Testing for modern features
+2. **Performance Testing**: Swift Testing provides better performance insights with modern tooling
-3. **Performance Testing**: Swift Testing provides better performance insights with modern tooling
+3. **Error Messages**: Swift Testing provides more detailed failure messages with captured values
-4. **Error Messages**: Swift Testing provides more detailed failure messages with captured values
+4. **Parameterized Testing**: Use Swift Testing's native parameterization for testing multiple scenarios
-5. **Parameterized Testing**: Use Swift Testing's native parameterization for testing multiple scenarios
+5. **Test Coverage**: The single test file ensures comprehensive coverage with modern syntax

 ## Contributing

 When adding new tests:
-1. Add corresponding tests to both files when possible
+1. Use Swift Testing's modern syntax with `@Test` and `@Suite`
-2. Use Swift Testing's modern syntax for new features
+2. Add parameterized tests for multiple scenarios
-3. Maintain backward compatibility tests in XCTest version
+3. Ensure test coverage for all new functionality
-4. Ensure test coverage for all new functionality
+4. Include performance and edge case testing
-5. Include performance and edge case testing
+5. Use descriptive test names and suite organization

-Both testing approaches ensure the RichText library maintains high quality and reliability across all supported platforms and Swift versions.
+The Swift Testing framework ensures the RichText library maintains high quality and reliability across all supported platforms.